-(3).
-As a well-known entity, the prevalence of malnutrition in the geriatric population increases with aging, and comorbid diseases, as well as the level of care (4).
+Malnutrition can be described as an imbalance between nutritional intake and requirements that eventually causes changes in body weight, body composition, and physical function (3).
+As a well-known entity, the prevalence of malnutrition in the geriatric population increases with aging, comorbid diseases, and the level of care (4).
 In accordance with aging, the reported risk of malnutrition is 3-60%, and the prevalence of malnutrition was found to be 0-24% in pwPD who are mostly geriatric (2,5).
 Detecting possible malnutrition early and related lifestyle characteristics is crucial.
-Being prone to infection, decubital ulcer and behavioural and autonomic disorders, pwPD that do not feed well, have deficits in their quality of life (6).
-An improved nutritional status will also improve quality of life in pwPD.
+Being prone to infection, decubital ulcer, and behavioral and autonomic disorders, pwPD that do not feed well have deficits in their quality of life (6).
+An improved nutritional status will also improve the quality of life in pwPD.

-Regarding these aspects, we aimed to investigate the possible factors affecting the risk of malnutrition in older pwPD patients who are an important part of the geriatric population.
+With regard to these aspects, we investigated the possible factors affecting the risk of malnutrition in older pwPD patients who are an important part of the geriatric population.